MarcStdt/coding-challenge/README.md

 ### Start containers
 The most simple way to get the docker setup running, is using `docker-compose`:

 `docker-compose up -d`

-Alternatively you can of cause just start both container using `docker run`
+Alternatively you can of cause just start both container using `docker run`:

 __Client:__

 `docker run -p 80:80 cosuno-client`

 __Server:__

 `docker run -p 8080:8080 cosuno-server`

 ## Clean up code